 This is our deluxe service and is fairly self-explanatory!
 If you book this service, we’ll combine all the elements of basic proof-reading and feedback.
 This means you’ll get two copies of your work back: one with the tracked changes still there for you to look at and one clean copy.
 Both copies will include the feedback comments.

-You can read more about the benefits of our Skype sessions here.
+You can read more about the benefits of our video consultations here.

-should book a Skype session?
-Anyone who is feeling stuck with any stage of their qualitative research
+Who should book a video consultation?
+Anyone who is feeling stuck with any stage of their qualitative research project.

 If any of these services sound like they might be helpful for you, get in touch via the form below and have a chat with us about what we can offer.